xyzuka/Forkify-App/projectNotes.md

   - recipeView.js -> Creating a method to clear the parent container for abstraction
   - Controller.js -> Renaming the function showRecipes based off the architecture plan
   - recipeView.js -> Exporting the spinner function here
+  - Using an external library to update the ingredients quantity formatting
+    - npm install fractional
+    - Applying the fractional script to the html markup
+    - Adding a conditional to check if there is a quantity